Anthea Group

-The Anthea Group is a private group of companies engaged in the manufacture and export of a range of speciality chemicals based in Mumbai, India.
-The Group is a major producer of Fragrance & Flavor chemicals, catering to key F&F multinationals.
-It markets its goods in North and South America, Europe and the Asia-Pacific region.
-Additionally, the Anthea Group produces speciality chemicals which are used in a range of applications such as pharmaceuticals, flame retardant polymers and agrochemicals.
+The Anthea Group is a private group of companies based in Mumbai, India, engaged in the manufacture and export of speciality chemicals.
+The Group's product portfolio includes fragrance and flavour chemicals, as well as chemicals used in applications such as pharmaceuticals, flame-retardant polymers, and agrochemicals.

+The company markets its products in regions including North and South America, Europe, and the Asia-Pacific region.

 History

-The Anthea Group has its origins in 1991 with the establishment of Anthea Aromatics Pvt.
-Ltd. (AAPL), a company that was set up in Navi Mumbai to manufacture speciality chemicals used in the perfumery and flavour industry.
-In 2002, a new manufacturing facility was set up in Roha, Maharashtra to manufacture a key perfumery intermediate.
-In 2007, AAPL entered into a 50:50 joint venture with les Dérivés Résiniques et Terpéniques (DRT), a reputed French multinational engaged in the research, development and manufacture of resin and terpene derivatives.
-In 2008, The Anthea Group took over Crown Chemicals Pvt.
-Ltd. located at Tarapur MIDC, and revamped this facility to manufacture synthetic Piperonal (Heliotropin) through a novel and eco-friendly route.
-In 2011, DRT took a substantial stake in Crown Chemicals.
-Subsequently, DRT increased its stake in Crown Chemicals, which is now a 50:50 JV between DRT and The Anthea Group.
-In 2016, ICICI Ventures, the private equity arm of ICICI Bank, is investing about Rs 120 crore for a minority stake in the Anthea Group.
-The Anthea Group is one of the most profitable in India with revenues of over Rs 350 crore (US$53 million) in 2015 – 16.
+The Anthea Group has its origins to 1991 with the establishment of Anthea Aromatics Pvt.
+Ltd. (AAPL) in Navi Mumbai, India, for the manufacture of speciality chemicals used in the perfumery and flavour industry.In 2002, the company established a manufacturing facility in Roha, Maharashtra.

+In 2007, AAPL entered into a 50:50 joint venture with DRT, a French company engaged in the development and manufacture of resin and terpene derivatives.

+In 2008, the Anthea Group acquired Crown Chemicals Pvt.
+Ltd., a manufacturing facility located in Tarapur MIDC.

+In 2011, DRT acquired a stake in Crown Chemicals, which later became a 50:50 joint venture between DRT and the Anthea Group.

+In 2016, ICICI Venture, the private equity arm of ICICI Bank, invested approximately ₹120 crore in the Anthea Group for a minority stake.

-The Anthea Group consists of four companies.
-Anthea Aromatics was founded by Vincent Paul, who is a former head of organic chemistry at Hindustan Lever Ltd.
+The Anthea Group includes multiple companies, including Anthea Aromatics, which was founded by Vincent Paul.
+He previously served as head of organic chemistry at Hindustan Lever Ltd.